yu0bab/vxsacademy-course-s-/14 - Logical-Operators.md

 Ah finally, it's working as it should!
 It almost looks the same, but our code is written a little smarter, so it's harder to break.
 With if statements, booleans, and now logical operators, you can make a lot of complex behavior!

 # Bonus
-You can use multiple logical operators at once, just like with math operators:
+You can use multiple logical operators at once, just like with math operators like + and -:
 ```js
 var rosesAreRed = true;
 var violetsAreBlue = true;